Director: Jean-Pierre Dardenne, Luc Dardenne

 BBFC Certificate: 15

 “Listen.”
-It starts with a one-word sentence that is both an invitation to the audience and an instruction to Julien (Olivier Bonnaud), a medical student.
+It starts with a one-word sentence that is both an invitation to us and an instruction to Julien (Olivier Bonnaud), a medical student.

 The Unknown Girl’s opening shot is of an examination in an ordinary-looking surgery.
 The patient is said to have emphysema and bronchitis.
-It is difficult to draw the distinction unless you can hear what the stethoscope is telling you.
-And that requires years of devotion, attention.
+It is difficult to tell the two apart unless you can hear what the stethoscope is saying.
+And that requires years of care and attention.

 After the critical and commercial success of Two Days, One Night, Jean-Pierre and Luc Dardenne’s latest film sees them attempting to treat a newly-infected form of social realism.